GCode8080/Rot13/README.md

 # Rot13
 A simple rot 13 encryption site
-Just put the word you want to encrypt/decrypt in the top box and it will out put in the bottom box.
+Just put the phrase you want to encrypt/decrypt in the box and click the button then it will encrypt it.